music-suite/music-suite/docs/src/User-Guide.md

 ]
 ```

-It is also an instance of `Transposable`, so all the pitch operations from the previous section work for @[Ambitus] as well:
+It is also an instance of `Transposable`, so all the pitch operations from the previous section work for [Ambitus][ref-Ambitus] as well:

 ```haskell+music
 inspectableToMusic @[Ambitus Interval Pitch] $